 CO₂ storage under the North Sea seabed: TotalEnergies and the Aramis project

-TotalEnergies, together with the Aramis project partners, is bringing large-scale CO2 reduction within reach for industry in North West Europe.
+TotalEnergies, is bringing large-scale CO2 reduction within reach for industry in North West Europe.

 Is it possible to store CO2 on a large scale in depleted gas fields under the Dutch North Sea seabed?
 The answer to this question is "yes."
 TotalEnergies is collaborating with Shell, Energie Beheer Nederland (EBN), and Gasunie in the Aramis project to realize this Carbon Capture & Storage (CCS) system.
 The goal of the Aramis project is to provide a large-scale CO2 reduction solution for industrial customers in North West Europe.

-Together with our partners, we are working on the development of new infrastructure for CO2 transport to enable CO2 storage at sea.
+TotalEnergies is working on the realization of offshore CO2 storage sites connected to the Aramis CCS infrastructure.
 Within the Aramis project, we contribute to the large-scale reduction of CO2 emissions by providing an effective decarbonization solution for industries such as steel and cement, refineries, waste incineration plants, and the petrochemical industry.

 A significant step towards Net Zero